KamrynJ21/Computer-Science-Class/Journal.md

 # September 7th

 Today I made a bunch of different shapes using the advanced cirlce code along with function the end and begin fill, I also changed the background color in this project making it look like the example it told us to follow.
 Most of class today I was figuring out how to add a "glare" on the bubblewrap project

+# September 8th

+Today I spent most of class making a sidewalk purely out of squares.
+The trick was I could only use 16 lines of code it was a difficult challenge for sure but it was pretty fun.
+I realized not all shapes need the adv circle code but you can go back to the old ways of drawing shapes if youneed to.
+The hard part that I'll have to learn is the balance between the two.